 Richard is careful to point out that NRCan's seasonal fire forecasts primarily help identify areas of increased risk — they don't reveal how many fires there will be in any one year or how devastating they might be.

 How a fire season unfolds in reality depends largely on human behaviour.
-It's true that many wildland fires are caused by lightning strikes, but slightly over half of them are the result of human activities.
-And this year, there could be another factor at play: COVID-19.
-If physical distancing practices continue through summer — and campgrounds remain closed, large gatherings are restricted and campfires are banned — they could directly affect this fire season.
+It’s true that many wildland fires are caused by lightning strikes, but slightly over half of them are the result of human activities such as careless use of campfires, leaving recreational vehicles to idle in dry vegetation and discarding cigarette butts.

-To put things in perspective, while it looks like things might really heat up this summer, the fact is every fire season carries risks.
+To put things in perspective, while it looks like things could heat up this summer, the fact is every fire season carries risks.

 "Fires still occur even in average seasons, and the potential for damaging fires always exists," says Richard.
 "There's technology and science to predict fire seasons, but we can't predict exactly how they're going to play out.
 No one can."